AdobeDocs/workfront.en/help/product-announcements/product-releases/quarterly-release-archive/r1-release-activity/available-in-preview-in-2016.md

 `Add-On available for download: April 2016`

-The `Workfront` Extension for Adobe Creative Cloud is designed to allow you to save and export assets you create in the Creative Cloud to `Workfront`, thereby&nbsp;speeding up the approval and review process.
+The Workfront Extension for&nbsp;Adobe Creative Cloud is designed to allow you to save and&nbsp;export assets you create&nbsp;in the Creative Cloud to Workfront, thereby&nbsp;speeding up the approval and review process.

-For more information, see [ `Workfront` Extension for&nbsp;Adobe Creative Cloud.](../../../../documents/workfront-for-adobe-creative-cloud/workfront-for-adobe-creative-loud.md)&nbsp;
+For more information, see [Workfront Extension for Adobe Creative Cloud.](../../../../documents/workfront-for-adobe-creative-cloud/workfront-for-adobe-creative-loud.md)&nbsp;